chennnxu/chennnxu.github.io/_posts/2024-01-08-Data-Engineering-Zoomcamp.md

 I am currently reskill myself on data engineeing 8-), resource maily from Data Engineering Zoomcamp offered by DataTalks.Club.
 I summarize all by deploying a simple data engineer project.

-The tool used for the data engineering pipeline summarzie in Figure .
+The tools used and the role of the tools for the data engineering pipeline summarzie in Figure below.